Performance review – some of us like doing them, some of us don’t. It’s a part of our working lives.

 The IT industry has many certifications that are available.
 While a lot of them aren’t software career focused (they are focused towards networking, servers, hardware, security), you still have quite a range of certifications you can get.

 Setting a goal for your review to get a certification is a great goal because it’s measurable, it gives you the knowledge to improve your career, and it serves as a standard for your industry.
-For example, if you have the ITIL v3 Foundation certification, the industry knows what that means and what is involved.
+For example, if you have the ITIL v3 Foundation certification, the industry knows what that means and what is involved (ITIL is one of the many acronyms in the software world).

 What certifications are available for your current role?
 Do a Google search for some that are related.
 Many areas of the software industry have certifications – there are some for testers, business analysts, developers, database programmers, and all kinds of roles.